Diabetes Education, Management and Support

 Diabetes Support Group

 Sarasota Memorial's free Diabetes Support Group offers motivation, education and support to those managing diabetes.
 Recognized by the American Diabetes Association and led by certified diabetes educators, the meetings provide attendees with the tools they need to maintain optimum blood sugar control and prevent complications.
-The support group meets monthly in the 1st floor classroom at the Clark Road Health Care Center (excluding July, August and September).
-Registration is not required; please call 941-917-7468 for dates and to be added to the group's email list.
+The support group meets virtually on the first Thursday of every month (excluding July, August and September).
+Registration is not required; please call 941-917-7468 or email for dates and to be added to the group's email list.

 Information & Referrals